The annual funding call of Kone Foundation will be open from 1 September until 15 September 16:00 Finnish time (EEST).

 If the applicant has received grant from Kone Foundation for the same purpose, the applicant must include with their application a short report (max.
 2 pages) indicating the state of progress of the project.
 The report should give a brief account of what has been achieved during the previous Kone Foundation funding period, and the current state of the project.
 In addition to the progress report, applicants must include with their applications an updated research proposal or work plan.

 The purpose of the CV is to provide a concise overview of the applicant’s education and experience.
 It should include work experience, previous research, previously received grants, central publications, presentations and teaching experience.
 It is especially important to include those which are of particular relevance to the project for which Kone Foundation funding is sought.
-A suitable length for a curriculum vitae is two to four pages.
-Do not submit a separate catalogue of publications.
+A researcher’s CV can be based on the template of the Finnish Advisory Board of Research Integrity.
+The CV should not exceed four pages.
+Please do not attach a separate publications list

 If a personal monthly grant alone is required to implement the project, there is no need to attach a budget to the application form.